• Skip to primary navigation

 • Glazed Chocolate Covered Espresso Bean Donuts

-So when my Fiancé gave me a donut pan as a gift, it was clear that I had to make a breakfast pastry that was both sweet and caffeinated like my beloved candy.
-That said, I might’ve flipped the notion on its head - these are really more espresso-covered chocolate donuts!
+So when my Fiancรฉ gave me a donut pan as a gift, it was clear that I had to make a breakfast pastry that was both sweet and caffeinated like my beloved candy.
+This handy pan can be used to make apple cider donuts, coconut donuts and pecan chocolate donuts as well - a total win!

 Chocolate & Espresso Doughnuts